symlex/symlex/README.md

 has previously worked with major framework vendors.
 Building this would not have been possible without a lot of prior work by other developers.
 Thank you to those and everyone who contributed!

+> Choice is the enemy of productivity.
+Put another way, if your solution does everything,
+> and has no opinions about anything, then it solves nothing. ― *Asim Aslam*

 Feel free to send an e-mail to [hello@symlex.org](mailto:hello@symlex.org) if you have any questions, need [commercial support](https://blog.liquidbytes.net/contact/) or just want to say hello.